NeilJustice/ZenUnitAndMetalMock/README.md

 AFACT(FizzBuzz_EndNumber0_Throws)
 // FACTS specifies an N-by-N value-parameterized test.
 FACTS(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence)
-// EVIDENCE concludes the FACTS section and begins the EVIDENCE section.
+// EVIDENCE concludes the FACTS section and begins the EVIDENCE section,
+// also known as the test class body.
 EVIDENCE

 // TEST defines a non-value-parameterized test.